-Below the break is a table showing all major releases of macOS (previously Mac OS X) from the public beta through the latest public version, which is 11.2.2, as of February 25th, 2021—the 146th release in total.
+Below the break is a table showing all major releases of macOS (previously Mac OS X) from the public beta through the latest public version, which is 13.0.1, as of November 9th, 2022—the 178th release in total.

 Note: Click the ⓘ symbol to read Apple's release notes for a given update.